WonderfulToolchain/wonderful-packages/README.md

 As the packaging system is intended for internal use only, the list of tested setups is highly specific:

-* For Linux development, Arch Linux on an x86_64 or AArch64 machine is recommended. `python-poetry`, `podman`, `qemu-user-static` and `qemu-user-static-binfmt` should be installed, probably among some others.
+* For Linux development, Arch Linux on an x86_64 or AArch64 machine is recommended. `python-uv`, `podman`, `qemu-user-static` and `qemu-user-static-binfmt` should be installed, probably among some others.
 * For Windows development, MSYS2 should be installed.
 Unlike Linux, development is not containerized; as such, all packages' build dependencies must be installed by the user.
 Windows-specific instructions are provided at the end of the guide.

 ### Downloading repositories

-Before using `pkgtool` for the first time, one should initialize the Poetry-based virtual environment:
+Before using `pkgtool` for the first time, one should initialize the uv-based virtual environment:

-    $ poetry install
+    $ uv sync

 To start working with `pkgtool`, one must make mirrors of all the relevant repositories.
 This can be done by writing: